Real-life story - Cherie Lawrence

 What I do

-I work with a range of patients on the ward, some of whom are very vulnerable and I work as part of a multi-disciplinary team, who are really supportive of each other.
-I think some people have a view that mental health nursing must be really tough and whilst there are challenging times there are also lots of lovely things that we get to do with patients as well, on a 1 to 1 basis, like taking them out for a walk or shopping in town.
-This helps give them some normality and experience of life outside the ward and I really enjoy this aspect of the job.
+I work with a range of patients across the hospital, with a variety of problems.
+I work as part of a team looks at every need of the patient including their physical health, diet and fluid intake and their mental wellbeing.
+I think some people view mental health nursing as being tough and while there are challenging times, there are also lots of lovely things that we get to do with patients, such as going out for a walk or shopping.
+This helps bring some normality and experience of life outside the ward.
+I love this aspect of the job.

 The best bits